 CAO: To quote one Lupita Ny’ongo “your dreams are valid”.
 It’s about time you are heard and it’s about time your art is taken seriously.
 We are extremely excited to see what the future holds and we want all creatives on the continent to help us build this vibrant community.
 So sign up at www.skikaafrika.com or follow us @skikaafrika_ng/ @skikaafrika_ke (Instagram and Twitter) or Skika Afrika (Facebook).
 We will be launching later this year, so watch this space!!!

-PNG: The inaugural edition of the Pride Lagos Creative Enterprise Week is coming up in 2019, will Skika Afrika be a part of this event?
+PNG: The inaugural edition of the Lagos Creative Enterprise Week is coming up in 2019, will Skika Afrika be a part of this event?

 CAO: Sure.
 We plan to take part in the Creative Enterprise Week and play our role in contributing to the growth of the creative industry.